NSkeledzija/wh1000-connect/README.md

 6) Use pulse audio to detect the output sink for our mac address and then set this sink to be the default one.

 Classic disclaimer:
-It works on my machine! (i.e. I didn't test it anywhere else and it's probably broken AF)
+It works on my machine! (i.e. I didn't test it anywhere else)

 Usage: